-The retained earnings statement is one of the main financial statements.
-The statement uses information from the opening balance sheet and the income statement for the year, and provides information to the closing balance sheet.
+The retained earnings statement is one of the four main financial statements.
+The statement uses information from the beginning balance sheet and the income statement for the year, and provides information to the ending balance sheet.

 To understand the retained earnings statement we first need to explain the meaning of retained earnings.

 Retained earnings refers to the net income retained by a business after any distribution (dividends) to the equity holders.
 In effect the net income is split between the amount paid out to equity holders and the amount retained within the business.

 Retained earnings is increased by net income and is reduced by dividends.
 The dividends are the amount which has been declared for the year not the amount paid during the year.

 The retained earnings for each year accumulate on the Retained Earnings account which forms part of the owners equity in the balance sheet.

 |Retained earnings Year 1||Retained earnings Year 2||Retained earnings Year 3|